-What is a dorm room without a bean bag?
+How to make a Bean Bag Chair for your Dorm Room (Free Video Tutorial) – What is a dorm room without a bean bag chair?
 Stark.
-A simple bean bag can offer an oasis of comfort in a dormitory filled with furniture seemingly designed to thwart theft and discourage smooching.
+Bean bag chairs can offer an oasis of comfort in a dormitory filled with furniture seemingly designed to thwart theft and discourage smooching.
 It’s an ideal seat to study and nap.
 A beanbag is also an inexpensive furniture option.

 In this Back-To-School season, I thought to help teens & college students offering some beanbag craft solutions.
 Beanbags are incredibly easy to make and offer a sense of comfort (and an extra seat) that will make a dorm room a tat more like home.